Nevvman18/rs41-nfw/fw/COMPILE.md

 # Firmware compile

+> ## You probably do not need this guide anymore
+> The **[NFW Sounding Software](../README.md#rs41-nfw-sounding-software)** ([nfw.flada.ovh](https://nfw.flada.ovh)) compiles the firmware for you in the browser.
+You select your board, set every option through a guided form, click compile, and download a ready `.bin` - **no Arduino IDE, no STM32 core, no board variant files and no libraries to install**.
+For almost everyone that is the easier and faster path; just head straight to [firmware flashing](./FLASHING.md).
+>
+> The manual setup below is only worth following if you specifically want to build locally (for example to modify the source code by hand).

 This firmware was written in the Arduino IDE.
 It is a beginner-friendly IDE with support of tons of different MCUs, made with one of the largest communities that work with embedded coding.<br>

 **NOTE:** The [New sondes compiler configuration guide](#new-sondes-compiler-configuration-guide) setup has to be done **only** if you have newer version of sondes, eg. `RSM414`.
 The older versions have the compiler definitions set in the default core package.
 The sonde version can be determined [here](../hw/README.md#older-vs-newer---how-do-i-know-which-one-im-holding-now).